forsythfuture/indicators/functions/acs/README.md

 ff_acs_ethnicity(df)
 ```

-This function removes ethnicities from an ACS dataset that are not regularly used due to a lack of data.
+This function removes ethnicities from an ACS data set that are not regularly used due to a lack of data.
 Its input is an ACS data frame created by `r ff_import_acs`.

 The following ACS ethnicities are retained:
 - ALL